Tour du Mont Blanc Easterly Self Guided Trek

 A steep but steady climb up to the Refuge Bertoni, it’s worth it because the coffee is fabulous & the views just stunning, elevenses’ here is a must!
 Fabulous views of some of the most famous peaks in the European Alps including Mont Blanc & the Grand Jorasses.
 And for the hamlet of Lavachey... it's just fabulous, if the night is clear go our side after diner & just 'be' in this impressive location.

-Day 3 LAVACHEY TO LA FOULY
+• Day 3 VAL FERRET TO FERRET OR LA FOULY

 Daily stats: